kevmhughes/e_com_app/README.md

 # JSM ProSounds

-#### JSM ProSounds is a fully responsive, modern full stack e-commerce application built with React, Next.JS, Stripe & Sanity
+#### JSM ProSounds is a fully responsive and modern full stack e-commerce application built with React, Next.JS, Stripe & Sanity

 Use the app [here](https://e-com-app-sanity.vercel.app)